k00mi/gitaly/README.md

 GITLAB_TRACING=opentracing://jaeger ./gitaly config.toml
 ```

+## Continuous Profiling

+Gitaly supports Continuous Profiling through [LabKit][] using [Stackdriver Profiler](https://cloud.google.com/profiler).

+For more information on how to set it up, see the [LabKit monitoring docs](https://gitlab.com/gitlab-org/labkit/-/blob/master/monitoring/doc.go).

 ## Presentations

 - [How Gitaly fits into GitLab (Youtube)](https://www.youtube.com/playlist?list=PL05JrBw4t0KqoFUiX42JG7BAc7pipMBAy) - a series of 1-hour training videos for contributors new to GitLab and Gitaly.